Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-construction-project-team/docs/TEST-PLAN.md

 ```

 ```
-Test Case #2: Role Access Restriction for Contractor
+Test Case #2: Role Access Restriction for Project manager

 Preconditions:
-- Contractor account is logged in
+- Project manager account is logged in

 Steps:
 1. Attempt to access `/admin` role

 Expected Result:
-- Contractor is redirected or shown “Access Denied”
+- Project manager is redirected or shown “Access Denied”
 - No data from admin panel is leaked
 ```